-After careful deliberation, the determination has been made to allow limited study abroad options to students for Spring 2022 and Summer 2022 Study Abroad Programs.
+After careful deliberation, the determination has been made to allow limited study abroad options to students for Fall 2022 and Winter 2023 Study Abroad Programs.
 The commitment to the health and safety of students, faculty, and staff is our first and highest priority.
 For more information on open programs, please visit the Global FIT webpages.

 The last day to officially withdraw from a course is up until the last day of the 13th week of a fall or spring semester.
 The student will receive a final grade of WD for a course withdrawal completed in this time frame.
 WD grades do not affect GPA.
 To officially withdraw from a course, students must submit a Course Withdrawal Form, completed and signed by them and their instructor, and e-mailed to the Registrar's Office.